Bayesian score calibration for approximate models: Discussion

-In future work we aim to consider more flexible transformations when warranted by deficiencies in the approximate model.
+In ongoing work we are considering more flexible transformations when warranted by deficiencies in the approximate posterior.
 This will be particularly important when the direction of the bias in the approximate model changes in different regions of the parameter space.
-Though learning more flexible transformations will likely necessitate more calibration samples and datasets, and longer optimization time.
-We note that our method does not require invertible or differentiable transformations, making it quite flexible compared to most transformation-based inference algorithms which require differentiability.
+However, learning more flexible transformations will likely necessitate more calibration samples and data sets, and increased optimization time.
+We note that our method with the energy score does not require invertible or differentiable transformations, making it quite flexible compared to most transformation-based inference algorithms which require differentiability.

-Another limitation of our approach is that we do not necessarily expect our current method to generate useful corrections when the approximate posterior is very poor.
+Another limitation of our approach is that we do not expect our current method to necessarily generate useful corrections when the approximate posterior is very poor.
 An example where this occurs, to some extent, in a Lotka-Volterra model is provided in Supplement~\ref{sec:lotka-abc}.
 A poor approximation would likely lead to a family of kernels that is not sufficiently rich.
-If the transform is learned in a region of the parameter space far away from the true posterior mass, the calibration datasets are likely to be far away from the observed data, and the transformation may not successfully calibrate the approximate posterior conditional on the observed data.
+If the correcting transformation is learned in a region of the parameter space far away from the true posterior mass, the calibration data sets are likely to be far away from the observed data, and the transformation may not successfully calibrate the approximate posterior conditional on the observed data.
 We did provide arguments for when we expect moment-correcting transformations to be asymptotically sufficiently rich and a practical method for detecting insufficiency.
-However, as already alluded to, a more flexible transform may be able to calibrate more successfully across a wider set of parameter values (e.g.\ the prior or inflated version of the approximate posterior).
-We also note that in this paper we assume that the target complex model is correctly specified, and an interesting future direction would consider the case where the target model itself is possibly misspecified.
+However, as already alluded to, a more flexible transformation may be able to calibrate more successfully across a wider set of parameter values (\eg\ the prior or inflated version of the approximate posterior).
+We also note that in this paper we assume that the complex target model is correctly specified, and an interesting future direction would consider the case where the target model itself is possibly misspecified.

 \acks{JJB was supported by a First Byte Grant from the Centre for Data Science (Queensland University of Technology) and the European Union under the GA 101071601, through the 2023-2029 ERC Synergy grant OCEAN.
 DJW is supported by an ARC Discovery Early Career Researcher Award (DE250100396).
 DJN was supported by the Ministry of Education, Singapore, under the Academic Research Fund Tier 2 (MOE-T2EP20123-0009).
 CD was supported by an Australian Research Council Future Fellowship (FT210100260).}